AI Watch Folders

 1. You point an AI watch folder at a source directory on your server.

-2. You assign it to a top-level file cabinet in DocMan (not a specific folder).
+2. You assign it to a top-level file cabinet in DocuMan (not a specific folder).

-3. When a new file arrives, DocMan sends it to the configured AI connection (self-hosted or cloud).
+3. When a new file arrives, DocuMan sends it to the configured AI connection (self-hosted or cloud).

 4. The AI analyzes the document content — either by reading the image directly (vision mode) or by processing extracted OCR text.